 For example, if you’re a vegan foodie, you don’t want your first (or any other) collab to be with a meat-oriented fast food business, right?

-In order to determine if you would be the right fit for a brand, you want to pitch, look through their IG feed to get a clear picture of what type of influencers they’ve been working with.
+In order to determine if you would be the right fit for brands on Instagram you want to pitch, look through their IG feed to get a clear picture of what type of influencers they’ve been working with.

 Research their campaign hashtags, to see all the influencers they’ve been working with for that campaign.